yvelikova/axway-open-docs/content/en/docs/central/cft_profile.md

 ## Review

-You have learned how to add your private cloud hybrid environment to AMPLIFY Central, and how to create and test an API proxy for an API exposed by a demo microservice deployed in the hybrid environment.
+You have learned how to add, update, and delete a CFT Profile to an App in AMPLIFY Central.